Alternate Spellings of Surname: Rinek, Rinick, Rinnick

 After the War

 After mustering out from the service, Henry Rinek returned home to his family in Northampton County, Pennsylvania and resumed work in Easton as a rope maker.
-In 1870, all of the Rinek children (Charles, Lilly/Lillie, Mame, and Ella) were still living at home with Henry and his wife, Matilda.
+As of 1870, all of the Rinek children (Charles, Lilly/Lillie, Mame, and Ella) were still living at home with Henry and his wife, Matilda.
 In addition, Mary Brininger was living with the Rineks and working as their domestic servant.

 In 1880, Henry and Matilda were still living with daughters, Mame and Ella.
-But by 1900, Henry and Matilda Rinek were living alone in Easton’s 6th Ward.
+But by 1900, Henry and Matilda Rinek were living alone in Easton’s Sixth Ward.
 Then, in 1901 after having witnessed the dawn of a new century, Matilda widowed Henry.

 Henry followed her in death four years later, passing away at the Rinek family home in Easton, Northampton County, Pennsylvania on 13 May 1905.